PRX/audio_monster/README.md

 # AudioMonster

 AudioMonster manipulates and transcodes audio.
-It wraps a number of different command line binaries such as sox, lame, flac, twolame, and ffmpeg.
+It wraps a number of different command line binaries such as sox, lame, twolame, and ffmpeg.

 ## Dependencies

 The following binary tools are required.
 They are available via most OS package managers.

 For OS X use homebrew:

 ```
 brew install lame
-brew install flac
 brew install sox
 brew install twolame --frontend
-brew install madplay
 brew install mp3val
 brew install ffmpeg
 ```